Scorptech/milestoneone/README.md

 ##### Home

-The Home page features a special hero image _or_ video.
-On mobile and tablet devices a full screen static image is seen.
-On desktops this is replaced with a promotional video, which autoplays on mute as a background element.
-Both of these elements have the page header displayed as an overlay.
-The purpose of this hero image/video element is to give maximum impact on arriving at the website, while not using up people's data unnecessarily on mobile and tablet devices.
+The Home page features a image carousel which gives an animated feel to the website for maximum impact on arriving at the website.
+This is switch off  while not using up people's data unnecessarily on mobile and tablet devices.

 The home page **promotional video** hosted by Vimeo, engages the user and tells them the value of the products on offer.